Write For Us!

 RTS requests only First English Anthology Rights.
 That is, we want to be the first anthology to publish a submitted piece of work.
 We also reserve the right to reprint in a special “Best of Recovering The Self” anthology at an undetermined date.
 You retain all other rights to your work including the right to self-publish, submit to other journals, and so on.
 We ask that you abstain from having the article published in another anthology (journal or magazine) within three months of appearing in RTS, but this is not strictly required.

 Next issue: June 15th, 2017 — Theme: Family

 In general, the submission deadline is 60 days prior to publication.

 RTS is available for sale at fine eTailers worldwide including Amazon, Barnes & Noble, BooksAMillion, and others in the USA.
 Also at Agapea (Spain), The Hachette Livre (France), Bertram Books (UK), and Angus & Robertson (Australia).
 Additionally universities and cities around the world with an Espresso Book Machine (EBM) can request instant-printed copies.
 Our prime distributor is Ingram Book Group.

 We are seeking placement in libraries and appreciate any inquiries.
 Librarians and representatives from other non-profit institutions are encouraged to write us for a free sample copy at no obligation or cost.

 A Token of Our Appreciation

 As a small token of our appreciation, we will send one post-paid copy of the journal edition in which your work appears and one PDF copy of your article.
-Additional copies may be purchased for as low as US$5.95 plus cost of shipping at our special contributors purchase page.
+Additional copies may be purchased for half price plus cost of shipping at our special contributors purchase page.